cdcarter/cdcarter.github.com/_drafts/2017-03-11-secrets-of-the-release-notes-s17.md

 ### Alerts

 They got a neat new feature in FSC that allows [external integrations to add Alerts to a client record](https://releasenotes.docs.salesforce.com/en-us/spring17/release-notes/rn_fsc_alerts.htm?edition=&impact=) by adding records via the API.
-The alert will show up when a user pulls up several possible views of the client, and they can act on it then, or schedule a reminder.
-This is a very clever way to allow another system to integrate with Salesforce without disrupting data.
+The alert will show up when a user pulls up the client's account, contact, or household, and they can act on it then, or schedule a reminder.

+This isn't a super complicated concept, but it's cleanly implemented by a really smart design team.

 ## Conclusion